MOHDDANISHKHAN06/MOHDDANISHKHAN06/README.md

 ### My Projects
 Here are some projects I've passionately worked on:
+1. **St. Himark Resilience Hub: Earthquake Response & Recovery Tracker**: The "St. Himark Resilience Hub" is a web application developed to enhance situational awareness and aid in the disaster response following a significant earthquake in St. Himark.
+Leveraging crowdsourced data, the application aims to provide a real-time overview of the affected areas, prioritize emergency responses, and facilitate efficient resource allocation.
+For a working web app, visit: [St. Himark Resilience Hub](https://earthquake-damage-report.vercel.app/).
+2. **ASL Gesture Recognition Platform**: Developing a TensorFlow-based model with Google's MediaPipe for precise ASL gesture recognition, promoting inclusivity in digital communication.
+3. **Hand Gesture Machine Learning Analysis**: Building and evaluating machine learning models for hand gesture recognition, aimed at improving user interface inputs.

 ### Continuous Learning
 🌱 I'm constantly exploring new technologies and methodologies to enhance my skills, particularly in the realms of AI and cloud computing.